AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 ## Environments {#authn-environments}

-Depending on the tasks a user might be required to fulfill, he/she might need to switch between Adobe Primetime Authentication environments.
-For detailed information on the Adobe Primetime Authentication environments, please consult the following document: [Understanding the Adobe Primetime Authentication environments](/help/authentication/understanding-the-adobe-environments.md).
+Depending on the tasks a user might be required to fulfill, he/she might need to switch between Adobe Pass Authentication environments.
+For detailed information on the Adobe Pass Authentication environments, please consult the following document: [Understanding the Adobe Pass Authentication environments](/help/authentication/understanding-the-adobe-environments.md).

 TVE Dashboard provides two environments named Prequal (Prequalification) and Release, each one having two profiles named Staging and Production, as shown below: